AKI Partner Organization-Ghana Society for the Protection and Care of Animals (GSPCA)

 GSPCA's main focus is Humane Education.
 Since 2004, GSPCA has provided Humane Ed in Ghana's schools, reaching about 500 students every semester, and since its start, the HE Program has reached many 1000s.

 How does it work?

 GSPCA volunteers, David (left top) and Aluizah (left), visit schools and discuss the HE Program with school administrators to obtain permission to hold the program at the school.
 Then they work with the staff to identify 1 to 2 teacher leaders, and they mentor the teachers over the 8-week program.

-HE students form Kindness Clubs and through these Clubs, the HE Program continues on, even when the formal HE Program is over.
-The Kindness Clubs sponsor projects (e.g., rabies clinics, awareness days, World Animal Day events) with the help of David and Aluizah and the HE teachers continue to work with them.
+HE students form Kindness Clubs and through these clubs, the HE Program continues on, even when the formal HE Program is over.
+The Kindness Clubs sponsor projects (e.g., rabies clinics, awareness days, World Animal Day events) with the help of David and Aluizah and the HE teachers.

 GSPCA and AKI have been partners since 2007.
-Thanks to your donations to AKI, we've supported photocopying of the Animal Welfare Manual at US$3/manual (every HE student gets his/her own manual to keep forever), transport to/from schools so that David and Aluizah can work on start-up of the HE Program in new schools and can mentor HE teachers, small stipends for HE teachers, and the most popular HE activity- field trips.
+Thanks to your donations to AKI, we've supported photocopying of the Animal Welfare Manual at US$3/manual (every HE student gets his/her own manual to keep forever), transport to/from schools so that David and Aluizah can work on start-up of the HE Program and can mentor HE teachers, small stipends for HE teachers, and the most popular HE activity- field trips.

 With donations from AKI, GSPCA has taken HE students on 4 to 6 field trips/year since 2014 (except for 2020 and 2021 due to covid restrictions).
 They've visited vet clinics, wildlife sanctuaries, and the University of Accra's Livestock Research Center (one of the focus areas is humane livestock raising).
 Field trips are often the 1st and only opportunity for these students to see their country's wildlife, meet a small animal vet, and learn first hand about good cat and dog care.